 Retirees with monthly pensions are financially better off, on average, than those without.
 With an average monthly payout of $1,500, someone relying on Social Security alone would be looking at an annual income of $18,660.
 The average pension in the U.S. can significantly add to that.
 With the average pension being $10,788 per year, that could bring a retiree up to almost $30,000 before even touching retirement savings.
 Those monthly pension dollars go a long way to fund the basic expenses of retirement.

 Average Retirement Income from Work

 The latest data available on income in older adults comes from information pulled from government sources by the Pension Rights Center.
-Although the median income from all sources for seniors in 2018 was $25,601, the income for seniors without earned income drops to $20,440.
+Although the median income from all sources for seniors in 2019 was $27,398, the income for seniors with earned income increased to $35,036.
 Only one in five of all older adults continue to earn income after retirement.

 Average Public Assistance Income

 The percentage of older adults relying on public assistance is 3 percent, according to the Pension Rights Center.
 Another 4 percent rely on Veterans’ benefits, while 1 percent have no income whatsoever.

 Spend Retirement With More

 Get your free retirement consultation to see how you can spend your best years.Learn more